Bypass navigation bar

 In other words, a paramedic is also an EMT (since he or she has had to complete EMT training to get to EMT-paramedic training), but an EMT is not a paramedic.

-El Centro College offers a Paramedic certificate program for college credit in conjunction with UT Southwestern Medical Center on UT Southwestern Medical Center’s site, offering:
+Brookhaven College offers an Emergency Medical Services program and El Centro College offers a Paramedic Certificate program in conjunction with UT Southwestern Medical Center.